godotengine/godot-docs/classes/class_node.rst

 - :ref:`int<class_int>` **get_child_count** **(** **)** const

-Returns the amount of child nodes.
+Returns the number of child nodes.

 .. _class_Node_get_children:

 - :ref:`Array<class_array>` **get_children** **(** **)** const

-Returns an array of references (``Node``) to the child nodes.
+Returns an array of references to node's children.

 .. _class_Node_get_filename:

 - :ref:`String<class_string>` **get_filename** **(** **)** const

 Returns a filename that may be contained by the node.
-When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see :ref:`set_filename<class_Node_set_filename>`).
+When a scene is instanced from a file, its topmost node contains the filename from which it was loaded (see :ref:`set_filename<class_Node_set_filename>`).

 .. _class_Node_get_groups:

 - :ref:`Array<class_array>` **get_groups** **(** **)** const

-Returns an array listing the groups that the node is part of.
+Returns an array listing the groups that the node is a member of.

 .. _class_Node_get_index:

 - :ref:`int<class_int>` **get_index** **(** **)** const

-Returns the node index, i.e. its position among the siblings of its parent.
+Returns the node's index, i.e. its position among the siblings of its parent.

 .. _class_Node_get_name: